 An effective solution to get rid of earworms, those annoying tunes that keep on re-playing in never ending loops in our heads, has been found by a team of scientists at the University of Reading, UK.
 Published in the Quarterly Journal of Experimental Psychology (Taylor & Francis) the results of the research show the best way to block obsessive melodies … Read More

 A new analysis reported in JAMA Psychiatry raises serious questions about the increasingly common use of second-generation antidepressant drugs to treat anxiety disorders.
 It concludes that studies supporting the value of these medications for that purpose have been distorted by publication bias, outcome reporting bias and “spin.”
 Even though they may still play a role in treating these disorders, the … Read More

 A few weeks ago, a study found that SSRI medications were working backwards – instead of fixing the serotonin problem these medications were making it worse – which is now thought to be the reason the majority of people felt worse or experienced no benefit when taking an SSRI.
 SSRIs generate multiple billions of dollars in sales each year.
 Last … Read More

 Anxietycentre.com has coined the term, stress-response hyperstimulation.
 It means that the body has become overly stressed due to too frequent and/or dramatic stress responses.
 When the body becomes overly stressed, it can exhibit symptoms of stress, such as the symptoms commonly associated with anxiety, since anxiety activates the stress response.
-For more information about anxiety and its stress-caused sensations and … Read More
+For more information, see our anxiety signs, symptoms, causes, and … Read More

 Researchers have known for some time that children learn even while in the womb.
 The experiences outside of the womb can still affect the unborn if these experiences affect the mother and how the mother reacts to these experiences.
 Recent research by Michigan State University has once again demonstrated this.
 Their recent study found a link between domestic abuse of … Read More